-Justice Sandra Day O'Connor proposed the endorsement test in a concurring opinion in a case about whether Pawtucket, R.I.'s outdoor Christmas creche, like the one in the photo, represented a government endorsement of religion.
+Justice Sandra Day O'Connor proposed the endorsement test in a concurring opinion in a case about whether a Rhode Island outdoor Christmas creche, like the one in the photo, represented a government endorsement of religion.
 The court found it was not an endorsement, and O'Connor's endorsement test has been used by lower courts since then.
-The test focuses on whether a reasonable, informed observer would consider the government practice at issue as communicating an endorsement or disapproval of a religion.
-Critics have said the test is too malleable.
+(Image via Max Pixel, public domain)

 For many years the Court had applied the familiar three-part Lemon test to establishment clause cases from the Court’s decision in Lemon v.
 Kurtzman (1971).
 O’Connor explained that focusing on endorsement “clarifies the Lemon test as an analytical device.”
 The first two prongs of the Lemon test focus on the purpose of a governmental law and its primary effect.

 Applying endorsement to Lemon, O’Connor wrote that “the purpose prong of the Lemon test asks whether government’s actual purpose is to endorse or disapprove of religion.”
 The effects prong asks whether a governmental practice has “the effect of communicating a message of government endorsement or disapproval of religion.”

 O'Connor said endorsement test focuses on perception of informed observers

 O’Connor later explained in her concurring opinion in Capitol Square Review and Advisory Board v.
 Pinette (1995) that her test “focuses upon the perception of a reasonable, informed observer.”
 Such an observer must be assumed to be aware of the history and context underlying a challenged program or religious display.